polkadot-evm/seeding/README.md

 We use a flat ranking system due to the practicality of the Polkadot EVM Collective, that we want to ensure that majority of members are actually on-board with a certain motion.
 The EVM collective deals less with visionary changes, but more with the practical reality of making EVM work well on Polkadot.
-We want to ensure that the metering changes done specifically for Polkadot are properly reviewed, that precompiles can work with each other, and that EVM contracts across different parachains can interop.
+We want to ensure that, for example, EVM metering changes done specifically for Polkadot are properly reviewed, that precompiles can work with each other, and that EVM contracts across different parachains can interop.
 It is therefore really important to ensure that members are actually on-board, without the risk if a really senior member disagrees with everyone else.

-Instead of putting everything in ranks, we define a separate concept alongside, called **roles**.
-Rather than ranks, which is always on a singular scale, roles have much more clearly defined responsibilities.
+Rank only defines a member's voting power.
+We introduced a separate concept, called **roles**, to define a member's responsibilities within the collective.
+Any financial incentives or benefits of a member is associated with a role, but not a rank.
 A role can be a project maintainer, an RFC editor, a community spokesperson, or a special task-force.
-People in Fellowship often have the question of what are the "evidences" needed to retain or move up a rank.
-The confusion raises because while all doing the core protocol development, people still share vastly different reponsibilities.
-A separate concept, "roles", fixes the problem.
+Compared with the design of the Fellowship collective, which relies on a linear scale of ranks, the separate concept of roles makes it significantly easier to assess a member, and determine whether she or he is sufficiently carrying out the duty.